-- To introduce the students the customary and classical concept of what constitutes a Hindu joint family, and how the family property is viewed and dealt with. - To thoroughly acquaint the students with the distribution of the property of a Hindu male or female who dies intestate, leaving behind property. - To acquaint the students with how the property of an intestate of a Hanafi or Sunni Muslim and Shiya is dealt with under customary Muslim law. - To make the students familiar with the provisions of the Indian Succession Act which deals with all the matters regarding execution of wills and is also a secular law.
-On successful completion of this course.
+- To introduce the students the customary and classical concept of what constitutes a Hindu joint family, and how the family property is viewed and dealt with. - To thoroughly acquaint the students with the distribution of the property of a Hindu male or female who dies intestate, leaving behind property. - To acquaint the students with how the property of an intestate of a Hanafi or Sunni Muslim and Shiya is dealt with under customary Muslim law. - To make the students familiar with the provisions of the Indian Succession Act which deals with all the matters regarding execution of wills and is also a secular law. - This course aims to explore and critical principles relating to contemporary issues and nurture within the students the ability to draft on family law matters.

-UNIT I: Hindu Joint Family (12 sessions) (CO1:L2,L3,L4)

-Mitakshara and Dayabhaga Schools, Karta, Hindu Joint Family.
+UNIT I: Hindu Joint Family (12 sessions) (CO1:L2,L3,L4): Mitakshara and Dayabhaga Schools, Karta, Hindu Joint Family.
 Alienation of separate and ancestral property, debts - The doctrine of son's pious obligation.

-UNIT II: The Hindu Succession Act 1956 (12 sessions) (CO1,CO2 :L1, L2, L3, L4) Coparcener's Interest.
+UNIT II: The Hindu Succession Act 1956 (12 sessions) (CO1,CO2 :L1, L2, L3, L4) : Coparcener's Interest.
 Theory of Notional Partition.
 The A.P.
 Amendment, Class-I Heirs.
 The Hindu, Women's Right to Property Act, 1937.
 The Doctrine of Limited Estate - Stridhana.
 Disqualifications for Inheritance.

-UNIT III: Succession under Muslim Law (12 sessions) (CO3: L2,L3,L4) General Principles - Hanafi law.
+UNIT III: Succession under Muslim Law (12 sessions) (CO3: L2,L3,L4): General Principles - Hanafi law.
 Doctrine of Radd and Doctrine of Aul - Shia law of Inheritance.

-UNIT IV: Testamentary Succession (12 sessions) (CO2,CO3,CO4 : L2,L3,L4) The Law of Wills in accordance to Indian Succession Act.
+UNIT IV: Testamentary Succession (12 sessions) (CO2,CO3,CO4 : L2,L3,L4): The Law of Wills in accordance to Indian Succession Act.

-UNIT V: The Wakf Act 1995 (12 sessions) (CO3,CO5:L2,L3,L4) Central Wakf Counsel, Wakf Boards & Establishments.
+UNIT V: The Wakf Act 1995 (12 sessions) (CO3,CO5:L2,L3,L4): Central Wakf Counsel, Wakf Boards & Establishments.